How to Teach Addition to Kindergarten Students

 Step 2: Develop Numbers Sense

-• Look for natural connections between addition and everyday life.
-For example, when you’re baking cookies together, talk about the ingredients as you add them to the bowl.
-Count the cookies as they come out of the oven or divide them among family members during movie night.
-Develop Numbers Sense
+• Seek out the apparent connections between basic addition for kindergarten and everyday activities.
+For example, while making cookies, speak about the ingredients as you add them to the bowl.
+During a family movie night, you may count the cookies as they come out of the oven or distribute them to everyone.

 Step 3: Run through Some Practice Problems